laurenhsharp/medicore-secure-cloud-infrastructure/README.md

 Password: !ClinicalReadOnly@456

 Please note this is a read only account.
 No MFA required to access, however if this was implemented in the real world, MFA would be mandatory.

+## Docker

+**Note on Containerisation:** An example Dockerfile is included in the repository to demonstrate containerisation best practices.
+However, as the infrastructure deployment was executed entirely via the AWS Management Console, this file is illustrative and was not used to trigger an automated container build.